MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-03-where_to_operate.md

           scrolling="no"
           seamless="seamless"
           frameborder="0"></iframe>
+  INSERT PLOT OF PICKUPS/DROPOFFS

- + Manhattan is the place to go as this is the starting point for most taxi trips in New York City, but this is also the most frequent dropoff point so you might not be alone in the customer hunting.
+Manhattan is the place to go as this is the starting point for most taxi trips in New York City, but this is also the most frequent dropoff point so you might not be alone in the customer hunting.
 You might want to go to XXXX as this appears to be a hidden gem of taxi customers, as this is not a common area to be dropped off, but a lot of customers want to picked up here.
+But a lot of customers are not enough - they should also give good tips as this would give better earnings!

+*Which boroughs in New York City gives the best tips?*

 <iframe src="images/tip_perc_borough.html"
           sandbox="allow-same-origin allow-scripts"